COVID-19 Professional Development Program Guidelines

 - The experience must be initiated by the student and must be approved by the Director of Career Development and Cooperative Education

-- Only one semester of Experiential Explorations will be approved as a substitution for cooperative education in the summer term of 2020
+- Only one semester of SPDP will be approved as a substitution for cooperative education

 - Students must identify and propose a final deliverable that adequately demonstrates their increased proficiency through their upskill training.
 Students are strongly encouraged to complete at least one industry recognized credential examination as a final deliverable.

-- Registers for the appropriate co-op course; will be placed in a blackboard module for tracking
+- Registers for the appropriate co-op course; will be placed in a blackboard organization for tracking

 - Completes the PDP experience

-- Completes the required student reports – Case studies, discussion boards, Industry report and informational interview, LinkedIN profile will be reviewed
+- Completes the required student reports – Discussion boards, Industry report and informational interview, final portfolio presentation and LinkedIN profile

 Information regarding the Professional Development Modules